Cleft Lip and Palate

 See the Cleft Lip and Palate Evidence Map for summaries of the available research on this topic.

 Craniofacial conditions, including cleft lip and palate, are congenital structural anomalies caused by atypical embryological development.
-Craniofacial differences are a result of interruption in embryologic growth between the 4th and 10th week of the developing embryo or fetus (Peterson-Falzone, Hardin-Jones, & Karnell, 2010).

 Incidence is the number of new cases of a disorder or condition identified in a specific time period.
-Prevalence is the number of individuals who are living with the disorder or condition in a given time period.

-The signs and symptoms associated with clefting depend on a variety of factors, including type and severity and whether both lip and palate are involved.
+The signs and symptoms associated with clefting depend on a variety of factors, including type (i.e., cleft lip, cleft palate, or both) and severity of the cleft and whether the cleft is associated with a craniofacial syndrome.
 Individuals with cleft lip and palate may experience difficulties in one or more of the areas listed below.

 Resonance and Airflow

-• Hypernasality is an acoustic phenomenon that occurs when there is excessive resonance in the nasal cavity during production of vowels and vocalic consonants (i.e., the liquids and glides), due to coupling of the oral and nasal cavities.
-Hypernasality may increase in connected speech due to increased demands on the VP mechanism.
+• Hypernasality is an acoustic phenomenon that occurs when there is excessive resonance in the nasal cavity during production of vowels and vocalic consonants (i.e., liquids and glides), due to coupling of the oral and nasal cavities.
+Hypernasality may increase in connected speech due to the increased demands on the VP mechanism.

-(See e.g., Kummer, 2011, 2014a; Trost-Cardamone, 2013; Zajac & Vallino, 2017a.)
+(See, e.g., Kummer, 2011a, 2020a; Trost-Cardamone, 2013; Zajac & Vallino, 2017b.)

 Articulation